nvmwill/nexmo-developer/_blog/blogposts/en/announcing-python-sdk-version-v3.md

 ### Get the new release

-To download the new v3.0.0 release, enter a virtual Python environment and run this command:
+To download the new v3.0.0 release, just run this command (you might want to do this inside a virtual environment!):

 ```bash
 python3 -m pip install --upgrade vonage